lamby/ZeroCoolOS/README.rst

-hackers-os
+ZeroCoolOS
 ==========

-Live USB stick / ISO that plays Hackers (1995) on a continuous loop...
+Live USB stick / ISO that plays the film «Hackers» on a continuous loop.
+Once it begins playing the boot media can be removed from the target machine.

+No RISC support; that will change everything.